Unlocking the Nexus S from Ubuntu

 8. Restart the phone when done

-Reinstall/restore files/etc
+Reinstall/restore files/opt/etc

 Next Steps

-Things that aren't needed
+Things this aren't needed

 1. creating ~/.android/adb_usb.ini .
-I'm working with fastboot, not adb, so this wasn't needed.
+I'm working with fastboot, adb, but that wasn't needed.

 Other References